 NCAA.com's Andy Katz filed almost a dozen bracket predictions throughout the 2018-19 season.
 In his final prediction before Selection Sunday, he got 67 of the 68 teams correct.

 Katz will be filling out those predictions again this year.
-Here's his first of the (pre)season:
+Here's a look at his bracket roughly 100 days to Selection Sunday.

-The 2020 NCAA bracket predicted, 50 days from opening night
+The 2020 NCAA bracket predicted, 100 days to Selection Sunday

 And here’s that same bracket in table form: